 Cloud computing also helps companies manage day-to-day functions.
 In fact many companies turn to cloud providers to manage portions of the network in order to free up IT staff to focus on other projects related to business growth, rather than housekeeping.
 Cloud services also allow companies to scale services up or down as necessary, without investing in extra hardware—or being left with too much unnecessary equipment, this blog about cloud connection can help you learn more.
 At the same time, one major disadvantage of cloud computing is that companies lose a major portion of the control over their data, specifically when it comes to managing outages and downtime.
 When you’re relying on a particular application or server for business critical functions, extended or regular outages will not be acceptable.

 A Hybrid Approach

-As data management technology evolves, many companies are opting to take a hybrid approach, using both colocation and cloud computing to manage data and applications seamlessly.
+As data management technology evolves, many companies are opting to take a hybrid approach, using both colocation online and cloud computing to manage data and applications seamlessly.
 Companies are developing their own cloud infrastructures within colocation centers, building private or hybrid cloud stacks that allow flexibility and functionality.
 For example, the network might operate out of a colocation facility that is completely private and managed internally, with private cloud servers dedicated to file storage or vital applications.